Vagr9K/gatsby-advanced-starter/README.md

 * Loading progress for slow networks
 * Offline support
 * Web App Manifest support
+* `/static/` and content folders are available to use with `gatsby-image` out of the box
+* Netlify deploy configuration
 * Development tools
   * ESLint for linting
   * Prettier for code style